Originally published on EXAMINER Sept. 7, 2013

 When I get upset I’d rather not feel nervous or tense, I’d rather like to laugh, walk away, or be able to just shrug it all off.
 Instead, even if it’s only my self talk, I get irritated and think “get a life”, or such.
 But, I don’t like that.
 I’d like to always be conscious of my thoughts and in control of the words that come out of my mouth.
 Wouldn’t you?

-In fact now, I stay in alignment more with my true nature more every day.
+Thankfully though, I am transforming for the better!
+I choose to stay in conscious alignment with my true nature more every day.
 I choose to let it all go, right then, right in the moment.
 Ahhh.
 Before, how I felt depended on whatever had influenced my day.
-Now, I really have a choice!
+Now, I really am empowered!

 On Sept.
 5, 2013 I gave my first FREE public EFT / Tapping presentation!